emiche1108/emiche1108/README.md

 # Hi 👋, I'm Emiri

 Welcome to my GitHub profile!

-I have seven years of experience in corporate sales within the food industry, during which I witnessed the use of AI for demand forecasting and inventory management.
+I have seven years of experience in corporate sales within the food industry.
-This exposure sparked my interest in the IT sector, prompting me to pursue a career transition.
+During this time, I witnessed the use of AI for demand forecasting and inventory management, which sparked my strong interest in the IT sector.

-I attended an intensive five-month study program (from August to December 2024),
+As a result, I decided to transition into the IT field and am currently undergoing intensive training at a school (from August to December 2024).
-where I acquired a wide range of skills in programming languages and cutting-edge technologies.
+I am acquiring foundational skills in programming languages and practical technologies.
-Moving forward, I am excited to leverage my knowledge and experience to continuously challenge myself in the IT industry.
+Moving forward, I am focused on learning various programming languages and technologies to pursue a career in the IT industry.

 <h3 align="left">Connect with me:</h3>